Traders (TV series): Basic story line

 However, Cedric is soon murdered and his stock goes back to Sally.
 Adam is caught up in his own betrayal, but Sally keeps him on because his dismissal would end the firm's credibility on the street.
 Adam and Jack buy back in as partners.
 However, Jack is betrayed by Ann on a software investment and goes bankrupt when his shares in Gardner Ross don't cover the amount he borrowed to buy them.
 He unwisely assaults another banker and is suspended as a result.

 Although Ann leaves the firm, she is soon wooed back by Adam to run the mutual fund being set up by the firm.
 Marty wants nothing to do with her although to get him to agree to sell a very poor bond issue (and ruin his reputation in the process), he is given managerial control of the firm.
 Marty fears another betrayal and the effect the mutual fund will have on the trading floor.

 Jack soon recovers as he is reinstated and an investment in a diamond mine pays off huge dividends.
 However, the success is short lived after the tests turn out to be fraudulent.
 Benny loses his life savings as a result and gives up trading to marry Jack's sister Cathy.
-Sally pursues a relationship with a smitten billionaire, Phil Hoagland, but cuts it off when she realizes he suffers from bipolar disorder and will not take medication to control it.
+Sally pursues a relationship with a smitten billionaire, Phil Hoagland, but cuts it off when she realizes he has bipolar disorder and will not take medication to control it.
 Hoagland first tries to use his influence to destroy Gardner Ross, but when the firm gets in trouble again, he instead agrees to act as a white knight and save the firm at the expense of Sally leaving the firm.
 He brings Niko and Paul to the bank to look out for his interests.

 Jack plans a new life himself with Ann, but Ann is murdered by a security company who is dependent on an unknowing Jack to launder their illegally obtained money.
 Jack finds out about the scheme and runs off with the money.
 Sally and Grant manage to freeze Jack's assets, but they only manage to enrage the security company when an attempted sting operation on Jack to get their money back can't be carried out because he has lost the funds.
 Jack is killed as a result.
 However, Sally uses his money to re-take control of the bank by buying Hoagland's shares.

 The bank is once again thrown into crisis when Sally is diagnosed with cancer and has to undergo surgery and chemotherapy to keep it under control.
 As usual, she has to compete with Adam for managerial control and ownership of the bank during this time.
 After this major crisis, most of the rest of the series concentrates on the relationship between the character's personal lives and their work at the bank.